avaneev/prvhash/README.md

 The core hash function can be used as a [stream cipher](https://en.wikipedia.org/wiki/Stream_cipher) if the message is used as a state variable, repeatedly hashed, possibly with an embedded counter, nonce and key.
 The resulting output can then be used in varying quantities as an entropy to hide (XOR) the ciphered message.
+Ciphering with a known initial state may need to bypass several initial hashing rounds for the function to "settle down".
+The state variable's size may need to be chosen in a way so that it is not a multiple of hash length.

 ## Description ##